boobo94/boobo94.github.io/_drafts/2021-11-11-web3-for-developers.md

 ## What are dapps (decentralized applications)?

-You know that some people are already sharing their knowledge recording video tutorials for free on youtube?!
+Do you know that some people are already sharing their knowledge recording video tutorials for free on youtube?!
 One of these persons is <a href="https://www.youtube.com/c/naderdabit" targer="_target">Nader Dabit</a>.
 Go there and learn more about building web3 dapps.

 <hr>